Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Add-AzureRmServiceFabricNode.md

 ```

 ## DESCRIPTION
 User **Add-AzureRmServiceFabricNode** to add nodes to the specific node type.
-You just need to specify the number of nodes you want to add to a Node Type.
+You just need to specify the number of nodes you want to add to a node type.

 ## EXAMPLES